Early Years Foundation StageNorth Ealing Primary School

 All the children in Reception are encouraged to use Mathletics, the online maths programme in line with the rest of the school.

-The EYFS weekly newsletter which is posted on NES LEARNING ZONE communicates the Mathematics focus to inform and encourage home learning.
+The EYFS weekly newsletter which is posted on the EYFS Nursery page which communicates the literacy focus to inform and encourage home learning.

 5.2.3 Understanding the World